-ELEMENT PERFORMANCE CRITERIA Coordinate clinic admissions 1.1.
-Appointments and other clinic procedures are scheduled.
+ELEMENT PERFORMANCE CRITERIA 1.
+Coordinate clinic 1.1.
+Appointments and other clinic procedures are admissions scheduled.
 1.2.
 Routine enquiries are answered in accordance with clinic policies.
 1.3.
 Veterinarian is consulted on relevant details and the intended actions are conveyed to the client.
-2. Provide veterinary nursing care 2.1.
-Triage procedures are used for all admissions in accordance with clinic policies and occupational health and safety ( OHS ) requirements.
+2. Provide veterinary 2.1.
+Triage procedures are used for all admissions in accordance with clinic policies and workplace health nursing care and safety requirements.
 2.2.
 Personal protective equipment is used as relevant to the veterinary nursing care required.
 2.3.
 Signs of pain are recognised and reported as required.
 2.4.
 Animal first aid measures are applied to sustain life and to minimise pain as required.
 2.5.
 Support is provided in the clinic to the supervising veterinarian.
 2.6.
 Veterinary medicines are prepared in accordance with industry protocols, prescriptions and as instructed by the veterinarian.
-3. Provide grief support to clients 3.1.
-Client needs are identified in consultation with the client and the supervising veterinarian.
+3. Provide grief support 3.1.
+Client needs are identified in consultation with the to clients client and the supervising veterinarian.
 3.2.
 Sympathy and comfort are provided to the client in accordance with clinic policies.
-3.3.Level of grief is identified and appropriate action is taken.
+3.3.
+Level of grief is identified and appropriate action is taken.
 3.4.
 Industry-recognised techniques are used in communicating with the client and providing support.
-4. Implement discharge procedures 4.1.
-Final checks on vital signs are recorded in patient record in accordance with clinic policy.
-4.2.
+4. Implement discharge 4.1.
+Final checks on vital signs are recorded in patient record in accordance with clinic policy. procedures 4.2.
 Patient is cleaned, groomed and prepared for discharge in accordance with clinic policies.
 4.3.
 The caring transfer of the animal back to its owners is provided.
-4.4.
-Home care advice is provided to the client as instructed.